yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 If so, *Client App* SHALL natively invoke the app claiming the url to process the authorization request.
 This achieves native navigation across applications.
 If an app handling the authorization request url is not found, *Client App* SHALL use HTTP to call the authorization request url and process the response:

-* If the response is successful (HTTP Code 2xx), it is assumed to be the User-Interacting Authorization Server.
-This means the *Client App* "over-stepped" and MUST downgrade to App2Web.
+* If the response is successful (HTTP Code 2xx), it is assumed to be a *User-Interacting Authorization Server*.
+This means the *Client App* "over-stepped" its traversal and SHOULD downgrade to *App2Web*.
 * If the response is a redirect instruction (HTTP Code 3xx + Location header), *Client App* SHALL repeat the logic previously described:

   * Check if an app owns the obtained url, and if so natively invoke it.